 If you wish to form multiple identical parts in a single shot, then a multi-cavity mold will come in handy.
 It helps to produce two or more designs with tiny iterations at the same time.
 This enables the quick testing of different product designs simultaneously.
 Whenever there is a need for quantities beyond initial samples, they also serve as good options.
 At the same time, they can also help to reduce costs per unit.

-Alternatives to Prototype Injection Molding
+Alternatives to Low-Volume Plastic Injection Molding

 1. 3D Printing